hlfcoding/fat-loot-ui/perforce-workspace/FinalGames/Fall2013/SneakToSlim/UDK/UDKGame/Flash/test/Base/README.md

 `ListItemRenderer` with common model-specific behaviors, like displaying a background image under its text label.
 Similarly, its `PreviewView` is just a basic view with a couple labels over an image.

+## TableSelectView

+`TableSelectView` is a base class for a compound view consisting of an `ExtendedScrollingList` of the CLIK `ScrollingList`, a CLIK `ButtonBar`, and an optional `PreviewView`, backed by a CLIK `DataProvider`.
+Because it doesn't use the same CLIK controls as `SelectView`, it re-implements the latter's features.
+It also does column-based sorting.

+Via `TableItemRenderer`, it also keeps the header 'cells' in its `selectTopBar` aligned to create the illusion of columns.
+In fact, the item ('row') renderer does the actual sizing of the 'cells' (actually extra `TextField`s) and instances of `TableItemDivider`.